 Fred Bear's bow of choice on many years of his quests was the Bear Super Kodiak.
 It is a real smooth shooter due to its 60" AMO length.
 If Fred Bear trusted it on his hunts, shouldn't you?

 Riser: Radiused, cut-on center shelf.
-2-piece construction of brown and black Dymondwood®.
+2-piece construction of Shedua with black stripe.
 Rest and plate included.
 Tapped with 1/4" x 20 quiver inserts.
 Inlaid Bear medallion.

-Limbs: Clear Maple core lamination core with black fiberglass on the back and belly.
+Limbs: Limb Cores made with maple laminate and overlaid with high-strength black fiberglass.
 Bow tips are layered black and white fiberglass allowing the use of today's modern bow strings.

 String: DynaFlight 97 Flemish twist bow string.
 Manufacturer recommended brace height: 8" - 9".
 Replacement string length of 56".

 Right hand available in 30#, 35#, 40#, 45#, 50#, 55#, 60# and 65#.
 Left hand in 45#, 50# and 55#.
 Please specify.

 Please Note: A different tint of color, different grain in the wood, and even "birthmarks" are common in this bow.
 You may receive a bow that looks different from the one pictured.
 Please be aware of this when ordering.
 If you would like a particular look, include a note on your order to contact you, or call us at 260-587-9501 to describe the particular look you would prefer.